 Building, Principal.
 A non-accessory building in which is conducted the principal use of the lot on which it is located.

-Bulk Station.
-A facility used primarily for the storage and/or wholesale marketing of petroleum products.

-Bus/Truck Terminal.
-An area and building where buses, trucks, and cargo are stored; where loading and unloading is carried on regularly; and where minor maintenance of these types of vehicles is performed.

 Campground.
 A commercial recreation facility open to the public, for a fee, upon which two (2) or more campsites are located, established, maintained, advertised, or held out to the public, to be a place where camping units can be located and occupied as temporary living quarters.

-Car Wash.
-A facility used to clean the exterior, and sometimes the interior, of automobiles.

 Central Sewer(Age) System.
 Pipelines or conduits, pumping stations, and force mains, and all other structures, devices, appurtenances and facilities used for collecting or conducting wastes to an ultimate point for treatment disposal, not to include sanitary septic tank and drainfield disposal systems.

 Change in Operation.
 Refers to any Concentrated Animal Feeding Operation for which an increase has led to a change in size classification (Class E increases to Class C, B, or A; Class C increases to Class B or A; Class B increases to Class A), or a significant change in animal species.